ashkanito/projet-x/README.md

 - "*output.txt*" is a semi-colon delimited file
 - "*ouput_coords.txt*" is a single line file
 - "*final_ouput.txt*" is a two line file

+Code:
+- "*coord_skyfield.py*" contains a function that returns the coordinates of ISS at the time of interest
+- "*graphs.py*" plots the graphs for our parameters over time
+- "*simulation.c*" contains the code to run the simulation

 ### Implementation details